Abaxis, Inc. Charter of the Compensation Committee of the Board of Directors

 - any stock of the Company owned by the Advisor; and

 - any business or personal relationship of the Advisor or the Advisor’s employer with an executive officer of the Company.

-- Consider, in determining the long-term incentive component of compensation for the Chief Executive Officer, the Company’s performance and relative shareholder return, the value of similar incentive awards to chief executive officers at comparable companies, and the awards given to the Company’s Chief Executive Officer in past years.
+- Consider, in determining the long-term incentive component of compensation for the executive officers, the Company’s performance and relative shareholder return, the value of similar incentive awards to executive officers at comparable companies, and the awards given to the Company’s executive officers in past years.

-- Develop or review and recommend to the Board for determination and approval the incentive-based or equity-based compensation plans in which the Company’s executive officers and employees participate, and review and recommend to the Board for determination and approval performance objectives and goals, salaries, incentive and equity awards, and all other compensation for other executive officers.
+- Develop or review and recommend to the Board for determination and approval the incentive-based or equity-based compensation plans in which the Company’s executive officers and employees participate.

 - Approve all employment, severance, or change-in-control agreements, special or supplemental benefits, or provisions including the same, applicable to executive officers.

 - Review and advise the Board concerning both regional and industry-wide compensation practices and trends in order to assess the adequacy and competitiveness of the Company’s compensation programs for the CEO, other executive officers and directors relative to comparable companies in the Company’s industry and geography.

 - Review and recommend to the Board for determination and approval from time to time changes in director compensation.